carl1984r/airport_data/README.md

 ## Usage

-TODO: Write usage instructions here
+To execute type ruby bin/airport after installation.
+The program will first obtain updated airport data from the FAA within the United States and its territories - usually taking about a minute depending on connection speed.
+The airport data menu will appear next and provide search options.
+Searches are not case sensitive.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).